jemartpacilan/converterServer/README.md

 Current implementation:
     Since I have no access with the download request url/endpoint of the SnapEDA website, I have created a custom endpoint that will create a job.
     This job will then be added to the queue to process the test zipped file.
 The test zipped file can be found in the test_resources directory.

-    To run the queue for testing, run this command ```python queue_processor.py```.
+    To run the queue for testing, run this command ``python queue_processor.py``.
 This script will perform requests to get the job that is ready to be processed in the queue.
 More info on how you test this in the "To Test" section

 ## Requirements

 Python 3.x

 ## Installation
-I suggest to setup a virtual env of your choice before installing the dependencies.
+I suggest you to setup a virtual environment of your choice before installing the dependencies.

 To install the dependencies of this project, run:
 ```